swipesomething/numetal-ai-generation/README.md

 ## Extending the song even more

 Now it wouldn't be a KoЯn song without some nerve-wracking buildup of anxiety-inducing repetitive vocals that increase intensity.
 Let's see if I can sing over the song again and upload it to Riffusion, Cover it at 15% and see what happens.

-First, my singing part:
+First, here's what I'm uploading on Riffusion:

 [intercede.mp3](https://baconwood.net/intercede.mp3)

-Now the new version:
+Now the new "Cover" version:

 [intercede2.mp3](https://baconwood.net/intercedev2.mp3)